Zeebrugge Raid: Ostend

 Ostend had been attacked at the same time as the attempt on Zeebrugge but this effort was a failure.
 Believing the Zeebrugge raid to have been effective, the British undertook the Second Ostend Raid on 9 May, in which Vindictive and another cruiser HMS Sappho were sunk as a blockships.
 The plan took guidance from the experience gained at Zeebrugge.

 Casualties

 Of the 1,700 men involved in the operation, S. F. Wise recorded in 1981 that 300 were wounded and more than 200 killed.
 Kendall gave figures of 227 dead and 356 wounded.
 The destroyer HMS North Star was sunk.
 Among the dead was Wing Commander Frank Brock, the man who devised and commanded the smoke screen.
+Archibald Low, inventor of the wireless-guided drone aircraft, said "... the preparation of bombs, which although successful, only just operated in time for Commander Brock to see them in the last hours of his life at Zeebrugge".
 Most of the casualties were buried in England either because they died of their wounds en route or because the survivors recovered their bodies.
 The Zeebrugge plot of St James's Cemetery, Dover has nine unidentified men and fifty named men who died on 23 April 1918 but most fatalities were returned to their families for local burial.
 The Germans suffered casualties of eight dead and sixteen wounded.